An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data: Survival Analysis of SEER Lymphoma Patients

 \section{Survival Analysis of SEER Lymphoma Patients}

 We consider analyzing the survival time of the lymphoma patients in the SEER program with the proposed methods.
-There were 131,960 patients diagnosed with lymphoma cancer between 1973 to 2007.
-We limited our scope to the survival in the first 60 months after being diagnosed.
-Among those 131,960 subjects, the total number of events due to lymphoma was 47,009, and the censoring rate was $64.4\%$.
-The risk factors considered in our analysis were \proglang{age} (centered and scaled), African-American indicator (\proglang{Black}), and gender indicator (\proglang{Female}).
-There were 9,199 African-American and 60,432 females.

-While the dataset is large, the analysis of the data as a single dataset is still possible with reasonable computing resources.
-We wish to compare the performance of the standard statistic $T_G$ from Equation~\eqref{eq:tg} with our online updating statistics under a setting in which the proportional hazards statistic is judged to be satisfied based on the standard $T_G$ test.

-For online updating, the patients in the data were ordered by time of diagnosis, so it is natural to partition the data by quarter of a year into 140 blocks.
-The average sample size per block was 943, but the block sizes and censoring rates increased over time.
-Supplementary Figure 1 presents the stacked bar plot of censors and events, together with the line plot of censoring rate for each block.
+Among the 131,960 patients diagnosed with lymphoma between 1973 to 2007, 47,009 experienced an event within 60 months due to lymphoma, resulting in a censoring rate of 64.4\%.
+The risk factors considered in our analysis were \proglang{Age} (centered and scaled), gender indicator (\proglang{Female}), African-American indicator (\proglang{Black}).
+There were 60,432 females, and 9,199 African-Americans.
+We wish to compare the performance of the standard statistic $T(\G)$ from Equation~\eqref{eq:tg} with $T_k(\G)$ under a setting in which the PH assumption is judged to be satisfied based on the standard $T(\G)$ test.
+For online updating, the patients in the data were ordered by time of diagnosis, and partitioned by quarter of a year into 140 blocks.
+The average sample size per block was 943, but the block sizes and censoring rates increased over time; see Web Figure~S4.

-As a starting point, an initial model that included the three risk factors was fitted, and the standard test statistic based on the full data as in Equation~\eqref{eq:tg} was calculated to be 83.38, which indicated that the model does not satisfy the proportional hazards assumption.
-The online updating cumulative statistic was calculated to be 95.60.
-Due to the relatively high censoring rate, all diagnostics were applied after applying the Kaplan--Meier transformation on the survival times as it is more robust in such a scenario \citep[e.g.,][]{xue2017}.
-Diagnosis with function \proglang{plot.cox.zph} in the \proglang{survival} package revealed that all the parameters are likely to be time-dependent; see the Supplementary Figure 2.
+As a starting point, an initial model that included the three risk factors was fitted, and $T(\G)$ based on the full data as in Equation~\eqref{eq:tg} was calculated to be 83.38, which indicated that the model does not satisfy the PH assumption.
+The online updating cumulative statistic $T_k(\G)$ was calculated to be 95.60.
+Due to the relatively high censoring rate, the KM transformation was chosen in calculation of the diagnostic statistics as it is more robust in such a scenario \citep[e.g.,][]{xue2017}.
+Diagnosis with function \proglang{plot.cox.zph()} in the \pkg{survival} package revealed that all the parameters are likely to be time-dependent; see Web Figure~S5.